pt fr it es uk

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Beachbreak water temperatures peak in the range 26 to 30°C (79 to 86°F) on around the 3rd of September and are at their coldest on about the 26th of March, in the range 19 to 22°C (66 to 72°F).
-Year round warm water temperatures at Beachbreak climb to their highest at the start of September.
+Beachbreak water temperatures peak in the range 26 to 30°C (79 to 86°F) on around the 4th of September and are at their lowest on about the 27th of March, in the range 19 to 22°C (66 to 72°F).
+Year round warm water temperatures at Beachbreak climb to their highest in early September.
 Even then a rash vest and board shorts should be fine for surfing at any time of year.
-Beachbreak water temperatures are coldest in the fourth week of March.
+Beachbreak water temperatures are lowest in the last days of March.
 Surfers should use a 2mm long sleeve shorty or a 3/2mm spring wetsuit if the wind is up.

 Actual sea surface water temperatures close to shore at Beachbreak can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Beachbreak.
 Refer to our detailed weather forecasts for this information.